-Connect Direct, a subsidiary of Communication Service for the Deaf (CSD), trained American Red Cross (ARC) agents on how to include the deaf communities in their fire alarm safety initiative and support with monitoring and evaluation of existing deaf-friendly detection systems.
+ASL Now, a subsidiary of Communication Service for the Deaf (CSD), trained American Red Cross (ARC) agents on how to include the deaf communities in their fire alarm safety initiative and support with monitoring and evaluation of existing deaf-friendly detection systems.
 ARC’s Home Fire campaign began in 2014 with the goal of reducing the number of resulting casualties by 25% by 2019 through safety and prevention initiatives.
 Through their Sound the Alarm.
 Save A Life. program, volunteers install a limited number of free alarms for those who are physically unable to install one and include specialized bedside alarms for individuals with hearing loss.

 “It says fire, get out, call 911.
 It also vibrates the entire house.”

 Jennifer Johnson, a hard of hearing woman from Virginia, received her device from the VA Fire Marshal who partners with the ARC on their Home Fire Campaign.
 When a fire broke out in her apartment complex, her smoke detector wouldn’t stop going off.
 “It says fire, get out, call 911.
 It also vibrates the entire house,” she said.
 She was able to escape with her boyfriend and dog – and get to safety.

 Fire alarms for the deaf and hard of hearing that vibrate save lives – you might be able to get one for free.